Mayin/plantstation/docs/readme.md

   }
 ```

-Code, explanation for the rest post
+This request is made once a minute to coincide with the current sensor readin interval.
+The endpoint is a <a href="https://www.elastic.co/products/logstash" target="_blank">Logstash Server</a> hosted on a local computer.
+Using Logstash, gathering this information and sending it anywhere we want is very simple.
+Along the way, I also fetch local weather data to enrich this data.

-Using Logstash, gathering this information and sending it anywhere we want si rather easy.
-Along the way, I fetch local weather data to enrich this data and, finally, write it out to our database(s) of choice.
+Logstash processing pipelines are separated into intputs, filters and outputs.

-Logstash is an event ‘processor’ that divides all possible tasks with events as either Inputs, Filters or Outputs.
+1. Both the sensor data request from Arduino and the weather information request (from Wunderground) are defined in the input section of the Logstash configuration file.

 ### Logstash Input
 <img alt="Logstash Input" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/input.PNG" width="70%">